sneha1-cs/LocslRepo/README.md

-#this is my fist repo
+# This is my fist repo